-Royal Lytham is considered one of the finest links courses in England, if not the world, although it has precious little in common with its prestigious cousins on the Open Championship rota.
+Royal Lytham is considered one of the finest links courses in England, if not the world, despite having little in common with its prestigious cousins on the Open Championship rota.
+Unlike the romantic vision of a links layout on the sea, Lytham golf course lies more than a mile from the sea and is surrounded by red brick housing, with a live train track down one side.

 Royal Lytham and St Annes Golf Club was founded in 1886 and played on leased land near where St Annes Old Links is today, until moving to the present site in 1897 when the Club’s first pro, George Lowe, laid out the original course.
 Harry Colt carried out major renovations in 1919 and 1935.
 It has only been slightly tweaked since then, primarily by adding length and adjusting bunkers, most recently by the world-renowned team of Mackenzie & Ebert.